eksperimental-forks/phoenix/guides/contexts.md

 ...
 ```

-The `link` functions from `Phoenix.HTML` accepts a `:method` option to issue an HTTP verb when clicked, instead of the default GET request.
+The [`Phoenix.HTML.link/2`] function accepts a `method` option to issue an HTTP verb when clicked, instead of the default GET request.
 With this link in place, the "Add to cart" link will issue a POST request, which will be matched by the route we defined in router which dispatches to the `CartItemController.create/2` function.

 Let's try it out.
 Start your server with `mix phx.server` and visit a product page.
 If we try clicking the add to cart link, we'll be greeted by an error page with the following logs in the console: